mitkox/AzureTerraformWorkshop/challenges/04-terraformmodules/README.md

 From the Cloud Shell, change directory into a folder specific to this challenge.
 If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/AzureWorkChallenges/challenge04/`.

-In order to organize your code, create the following folder structure with `main.tf` files.
+In order to organize your code, create the following folder structure:

 ```sh
 ├── environments